 Registration of new repairs will be stopped at 3.30pm so the session can finish at 4pm.

 It is not a requirement to book in advance but we do recommend you contact us if you are planning to bring an item for repair that may require materials, parts or unusual tools.
-You can email firstname.lastname@example.org or register through Eventbrite.
+You can email firstname.lastname@example.org.

 All repairs at Repair Cafe Ballarat are completed by volunteer fixers free of charge.
 If parts or materials is required, you will need to source them yourself but we will have basic repair supplies.